Twycross Zoo: Conservation Way

 In 2013, the zoo's meerkat enclosure was renovated to give them almost double the space that they had previously.
 Their new enclosure boasts a tall artificial termite mound upon which the meerkats like to do 'sentry duty'.
 Ground level windows also enable young children better views of the meerkats.

+The area is also home to enclosures for several species of birds.
+These include silvery-cheeked hornbills and vasa parrots.